Men's Soccer Coaches

 Butehorn’s resume includes over 20 years of collegiate coaching experience, but his work at FGCU has arguably been his finest.
-Hired a year prior to the inaugural season in 2007, Butehorn has guided the Eagles to a 55-43-10 overall record, including a dominant 34-15-3 mark in the A-Sun.
+Hired a year prior to the inaugural season in 2007, Butehorn has guided the Eagles to a 66-48-13 overall record in seven seasons, including a dominant 40-16-4 mark in the A-Sun.
 Under his direction, FGCU have spent a number of weeks in the national rankings by multiple media outlets, landing as high as No. 14 in the country at the start of the 2011 campaign.

 An eye for talent and a true teacher of the game, Butehorn has coached 30 A-Sun All-Conference selections since FGCU started its program and joined the league in 2008.

 In 2013, Butehorn coached the A-Sun Freshman of the Year for the third straight year.
 In total, Butehorn coached seven all-conference members, including three First Team selections, two Second Team picks and two All-Freshman members as FGCU claimed an unprecedented fourth-straight A-Sun regular-season title.

 After the starting the season 0-5-1, the young Eagles - who did not have a senior on their roster - went 8-1-1 over their final 10 regular-season games.
 Butehorn has guided FGCU to a 28-3-2 record in A-Sun games since the start of the 2010 season.
 All three of its conference losses have come on the road, and out of a possible 99 points that could have been earned in that time, the Eagles have claimed an impressive 86 of them (86.9 percent).